 The freshwater tank is normally filled from the city water connection.
-The valve located in the service compartment near the water connection determines whether the city water is going through the water system or into the freshwater tank.
+The yellow handle city water/ tank fill valve determines whether the city water is going through the water system or into the freshwater tank.
 Since there is not an automatic shut-off when filling the freshwater tank, check the level from the monitor panel while filling the freshwater tank on the motorhome.